 The gut is home to approximately thirty trillion microorganisms.
-These microorganisms are approximately the equivalent to the total number of cells in the entire human body!
+These microorganisms are approximately the equivalent to the total number of cells in your entire human body!
 On average, you walk around with three to four pounds of bacteria in your gut.

 In a healthy gut, there’s a symbiotic and harmonious relationship with bacteria in the small and large intestine called the gut microbiome.
 The gut microbiome regulates your gut and has a systemic influence on the body.
-The research is teeming with evidence of the gut microbiome impacting allergies, hormones, the skin, the immune system and the brain.
+The research is teeming with evidence of the gut microbiome impacting allergies, hormones, the skin, the immune system, and the brain.

 There’s a constant fluctuation of bacteria.
 The gut is trying to maintain a balance of “good guys over the bad guys”.
 When the bad guys are winning the battle, this shift creates an imbalance referred to as dysbiosis.

-Dysbiosis may lead to symptoms such as room clearing farts, constipation, diarrhea, excessive belching and the dreaded preggo look.
+Dysbiosis may lead to symptoms such as room clearing farts, constipation, diarrhea, excessive belching and the dreaded bloated look.
 There are non-digestive symptoms that are impacted too.
 Skin conditions such as eczema and acne can be a symptom of bacteria imbalance.
 Fatigue and brain fog are common symptoms of gut issues.
 Long term dysbiosis can proliferate the above mentioned symptoms and damage the gut lining.
 This can have far reaching effects on the gut and entire body.

-So how does one begin to heal the gut?
 Resolving your gut issues is much more than taking a probiotic.
 Re-populating the gut is part of the process.

 4R Program for Healing the Gut